-Time saved: 2 mours and 33 minutes.
-2 hours and 55 minutes.
+Time saved: 2 hours and 55 minutes.

 That all stacks up to a staggering 6 hours and 35 minutes per agent, every week.

 It's about working smarter, not harder.
 Tech tools can take over a lot of the heavy lifting, leaving your agents more time to spend generating rapport and finding their next listing.